funilrys/tivilsta/README.md

 With Tivilsta you still have 1 domain per line but you also get some nice features like for example regular expression _(regex)_.
-In fact, the Tivilsta project the same set of of "pure" rule that you know but also some flags like `ALL `, `REG ` or `RDZ ` to fulfill many possible use cases that list maintainer may need during the whitelisting process.
+In fact, the Tivilsta project has the same set of of "pure" rule that you know but also some flags like `ALL `, `REG ` or `RDZ ` to fulfill many possible use cases that list maintainer may need during the whitelisting process.